-3.11.4 Secret Codes and Statistics
+4.11.4 Secret Codes and Statistics

 The oldest and historically most frequently employed type of secret codes are based on a scheme where each letter of the alphabet is replaced by a different letter.
 While one can try to complicate this basic scheme in many ways, codes like this are relatively easy to break using statistical methods.
-For a nice introduction to the statistical analysis of codes, in a guided discovery approach that is quite similar to the approach in this text, see Section 9.2 "The Breaking of Ciphers and Codes: An Application of Statistics" (pp. 537 - 545) in Mathematics: A Human Endeavor by Harold R. Jacobs.16
+For a nice introduction to the statistical analysis of codes, in a guided discovery approach that is quite similar to the approach in this text, see Section 9.2 "The Breaking of Ciphers and Codes: An Application of Statistics" (pp. 537 - 545) in Mathematics: A Human Endeavor by Harold R. Jacobs.
+16

 Code Talkers by Doris A. Paul, Dorrance Publishing, 1998.
-16Third edition, 1994 by W.H.
-Freeman.

-3.12 Further Investigations
+4.12 Further Investigations

-3.12.1 Dirichlet and Primes in Arithmetic Progressions
+4.12.1 Dirichlet and Primes in Arithmetic Progressions